Jess247/php-basics/README.md

 Examples in escape-sequences.php

-# Herdoc
+# Heredoc

-Herdoc is used for more complex stringliterals which contain a lot of text and multible variables.
+Heredoc is used for more complex stringliterals which contain a lot of text and multible variables.

-Examples in herdoc.php
+Examples in heredoc.php

+# Nowdoc

+It is basically the same as heredoc only without variable interpolation.

+Example in nowdoc.php